+Police fire tear gas to disperse Kenya antigovernment protesters

-New antigovernment protests kick off in Kenya with calls for Ruto to quit
+Kenya police fire tear gas as protesters call for Ruto to quit

-Police fire tear gas to disperse demonstrators in Nairobi and other cities as casualties reported.
+Hundreds of demonstrators take to the streets in Nairobi and other cities to demand President William Ruto’s resignation.

-Hundreds of antigovernment protesters have taken to the streets of Kenya demanding that embattled President William Ruto resign.
+Police have fired tear gas to disperse antigovernment protesters who took to the streets of Kenya demanding that embattled President William Ruto resign.

 Tuesday’s demonstrations, spanning from the capital, Nairobi to the southern coastal town of Mombasa, are the latest bout of unrest since government-planned tax hikes prompted mass anger in mid-June.